Last Updated February, 2021

 QUIRKY THINGS TO SEE IN SARAJEVO – VISIT BREWERY AND BEER PUBS

 For beer lovers, I recommend visiting the Sarajevo Brewery with a museum and tavern.
 The museum is rather small but provides lots of details on beer production and consumption during different periods of time.
-Such as the Ottoman Empire, Austro-Hungarian Monarchy, the Socialist period and times following the aggression on Bosnia and Herzegovina.
+Such as the Ottoman Empire, Austro-Hungarian Monarchy, the Socialist period, and times following the aggression on Bosnia and Herzegovina.
 The building itself is really nice, built in a very interesting architectural style.

 A Sarajevski pub, on Brewery’s premises, serves all sorts of beer along with some fish and meat dishes.

-At the end of the street on the left side from the main entrance, there is a small shop.
+At the end of the street on the left side of the main entrance, there is a small shop.
 It sells different types of beer and some non-alcoholic beverages.
 Their carbonated apple juice is absolutely delicious and a must-try.
 We have never tasted anything similar and even returned twice to buy it again.
 As much as we were looking around, we were not able to find the same juice in grocery stores.

 For those who would love to transfer in time and learn about Yugoslavia times, I recommend checking out TITO bar.
 Its location is right in the backyard of the Museum of History.
 The menu offers coffee, tea, and other drinks but their selection of beer is enormous.
 In the evenings you can hit a party with live music.